ddftwiki/ssg/resources/templates/md/pages/ch01/basics.md

 That's it for the basic and most common piles that end with Tendrils of Agony.
 There are many variations of each pile and it doesn't really make sense to list them all.
-In each of the above piles you may replace Gitaxian Probe with a Ponder, or simply use blue mana to pay for it rather than 2 life.
+In each of the above piles you may replace Ponder with a Preordain or Conjurer's Bauble or a Street Wraith cycle (however note this does not work when exiled with AoI).
 Also, since Act on Impulse and Three Wishes function very similarly, all piles involving Act on Impulse can be executed with Three Wishes all the same, except for a different mana cost.
 The use of Conjurer's Bauble to draw into the piles allows for lower mana or life costs but does result in less storm being generated